Refresh

 Is your inbox helping or hindering?
 Tips on preventing information overload

 Email likely plays a huge role in your daily intake of information.
 It's used to communicate, to inform, to learn—and yes, sometimes even to laugh.
-But how you manage your email will determine whether your inbox is holding you back.
+But how you manage your email will determine whether your inbox is holding you back or propelling you forward.

 Technology has come a long way in a relatively short time.
+According to Statista's latest research, over 347 billion emails are sent and received daily worldwide, making effective email management more critical than ever.
 Your use of this technology, however, can determine whether you've crossed that fine line separating productive and problematic.

 If not careful, you can very easily become overwhelmed by the sheer amount of information in your inbox.
+Research from Forrester indicates that knowledge workers spend 28% of their workweek managing email, often leading to decreased productivity and increased stress.
 But rather than worrying about the mountain of messages that can bog down your email and disrupt your focus, let's examine the manner in which we handle it and employ simple email management tips—using both technology and human behavior.

 Six technological tips for managing your email